Docs

 App dashboard guide

-How app developers use the ATM dashboard to configure environments, modules, webhooks, secrets, fees, and delivery logs.
+How app developers use the ATM App dashboard to inspect app-scoped payment activity, manage revenue, and configure modules, webhooks, secrets, fees, service-auth, and delivery logs from the Developer section.

 Compatible with the closed-beta ATM app APIs and versioned ATM event headers.
 Check atm-api-version on every webhook or XRPC receiver event.